 For example, consider if a restaurant manager wants to know how many restaurant bookings they’ll have next Friday night.
 The forecast model could account for things such as holidays or other special events that could make people more or less likely to want to dine out, whether illnesses are circulating in the area and if there are large events, such as sporting events or concerts that could bring more tourism to the vicinity than usual.

 3. Outlier Model

 The outlier model allows making predictions about whether something is an unusual event that deserves flagging.
 Banks often use this type of predictive analytics for fraud detection.
 These applications usually have pattern-recognition capabilities that pick up on what’s normal.
-Think about if a person suddenly makes a 100 on average.
+Think about if a person suddenly makes a $2,500 purchase after buying things that cost less than $100 on average.
 That transaction would trigger the outlier model because it’s unusual.